Noah670/Bunny_Planet/README.md

 Gravity always pulls you back toward the planet you are on.

+On touch screens, a joystick appears in the lower-left corner and a **Jump** button in the lower-right so you can play on mobile devices.

 Catch every bunny to complete the level.
 Bunnies will dart away if you get too close.
 The counter in the corner shows how many remain.
 You also have **250 seconds** to catch them all, displayed in the top right.

 ## GitHub Pages